instadeepai/jumanji/README.md

 For each one, a version suffix is appended, e.g. `Snake-6x6-v0`.
 When changes are made to environments that might impact learning results, the version number is increased by one to prevent potential confusion.
-For a full list of registered versions of each environment, checkout the environments' documentation.
+For a full list of registered versions of each environment, check out the environments' documentation.

 ## Contributing 🤝
 Contributions welcome!
 See our issue tracker for [good first issues](https://github.com/instadeepai/jumanji-internal/labels/good%20first%20issue).